juliankrieger/juliankrieger.dev-v3/data/posts/cysec-rumble-serial-wasm.md

 0123456789ABCDEF
 ```

 Aha.
 There are a couple of really interesting things to be found here that make solving the challenge an absolute breeze.
-First off, we can observe that the error messages we missed in the websites javascript sources can all be found here.
+First off, we can observe that the error messages we missed in the websites Javascript sources can all be found here.
 From them, we can conclude a couple of things:

 - The serial key has a suffix
 - The serial key as a valid format